Educational technology: Benefits

 Effective technology use deploys multiple evidence-based strategies concurrently (e.g. adaptive content, frequent testing, immediate feedback, etc.), as do effective teachers.
 Using computers or other forms of technology can give students practice on core content and skills while the teacher can work with others, conduct assessments, or perform other tasks.
 Through the use of educational technology, education is able to be individualized for each student allowing for better differentiation and allowing students to work for mastery at their own pace.
 In India, the National Level Common Entrance Examination (NLCEE) utilized educational technology to provide free online coaching and scholarship opportunities.
 By leveraging digital platforms during the COVID-19 pandemic, NLCEE ensured students, especially those from underprivileged backgrounds, could access quality education and career guidance remotely.

 Modern educational technology can improve access to education, including full degree programs.
 It enables better integration for non-full-time students, particularly in continuing education, and improved interactions between students and instructors.
-Learning material can be used for long-distance learning and are accessible to a wider audience.
+Learning materials can be used for distance learning and are accessible to a wider audience across geographical boundaries.
 Course materials are easy to access.
 In 2010, 70.3% of American family households had access to the internet.
 In 2013, according to Canadian Radio-Television and Telecommunications Commission Canada, 79% of homes have access to the internet.
 Students can access and engage with numerous online resources at home.
 Using online resources can help students spend more time on specific aspects of what they may be learning in school but at home.
 Schools like the Massachusetts Institute of Technology (MIT) have made certain course materials free online.

 Students appreciate the convenience of e-learning, but report greater engagement in face-to-face learning environments.
 Colleges and universities are working towards combating this issue by utilizing WEB 2.0 technologies as well as incorporating more mentorships between students and faculty members.